Xceptance/xlt-documentation/content/en/load-testing/How-Tos/load-numbers.md

 There are [two different approaches](../load-model/) (load models) available to define a load test setup: the user count model and the arrival rate model.

 For the user count model, you define a certain number of concurrent users the system will have to handle, whereas with the arrival rate model, your criteria is the number of transactions per hour.
-The latter is better fit for real world load, we will go with the arrival rate model.
+As the latter is better fit for real world load, we will go with the arrival rate model.

 ### Orders
 Let's start the calculation bottom up: 200 orders per hour are set as the goal.
 Splitting them 50/50 between registered and anonymous users, we get 100 visits for both order scenarios.
 All numbers are per hour of course.